SatoMichi/Human_Resourses_Matching_WebApp/README.md

 # Note
 -	There is no function for automatically delete the unnecessary image in img file.
 Which means, this web-app continue to hold previous image even if user updated their Profile picture.
 Automatic process which deletes the unnecessary images from folder periodically will be needed to be implemented.
 -	Due to problem of **Curse of dimensionality**, if the vector extracted from user Profile is **Sparse Vector**, the accuracy of the recommendation algorithm will decline.
 To solve this problem, classic approach uses **PCA(Principle Component Analysis)**.
 In addition, adding another metric for recommendation will help it too.
--	**Do not just clone and deploy is online!!
-There is many Security Problem (e.g. Secret_Key is revealed in setting.py).**
+-	**Do not just clone and deploy this online!!
+There is many Security Problems (e.g. Secret_Key is revealed in setting.py).**

 # License
 LGPL (GNU Lesser General Public License)